 Worship will lift a siege from your faith and create an oasis of hope for your soul.

 APPLICATION: Have you used worship as warfare?
 Please leave a comment below.
+Thank you.

 Pointes of View exists in order to help people grow their faith in Jesus, build healthy relationships and effectively live out their purpose.